 Summer Fun In Irelands Coastal Town

 If you fancy trying out good times in Ireland, think about a visit in September – and join in the fun of one of the biggest and oldest parties that the Green Isle has to offer.
 It’s the Galway Oyster Festival and it runs from 23rd to 25th September so you’ll still have time to explore the town and local environment.
-There are lots of flights to the Emerald Isle and getting to Galway is easy, so don’t miss out on a chance to see Ireland at its best.
+There are lots of flights to Ireland and getting to Galway is easy, so don’t miss out on a chance to see Ireland at its best.

 The Oyster Festival

 The 57th Oyster Festival in 2011 will kick off with the Oyster Opening Championships.
 After the Oyster Opening is over – at around 8.00pm, all the oysters are offered up for a feast in Festival Marquee.
 It’s quite a fashion event too, with everyone dressed up to nines for the Oyster Festival Gala Ball.
 There’s even a Best Dressed Competition too.

 There are lots of events to, dances, and Guinness, of course, in all its forms, to sample.
 This is generally the last big party of the summer, and it’s a real live wire event with approximately 12,000 visitors a year.
 The streets are full of people, and there is a real party atmosphere – everyone is up for a good time.
 When you need a breather, take a stroll down to Quay Street, under the old Spanish Arch and onto Salthill, for some lung expanding fresh air.